zzdish/nothing/README.md

-# nothing
+# nothing MF
-as the name suggest this repo contains nothing
+as the name suggest this repo contains nothing but still contains these Fuckin' text